Dr Frances M Clarke

 |Fax||+61 2 9351 3918|

-I was awarded my PhD by Johns Hopkins University, Baltimore, Maryland in 2002.
-I then worked as a researcher at the American Historical Association in Washington DC, before taking up my position in the History Department at Sydney University in 2003.
+I was awarded my PhD by Johns Hopkins University in 2002.
+I then worked as a researcher at the American Historical Association in Washington DC for a year, before taking up a lectureship in the History Department at Sydney University.
 Since that time, I have taught units covering a range of topics in American history, from the colonial era through to the turn of the twentieth century, as well as courses dealing more broadly with the history of war, gender relations, and Victorianism.
 In 2005, my teaching was recognized in 2005 with a Faculty of Arts Teaching Award.
 My teaching and research areas are strongly interlinked.
 The latter includes a focus on the American Civil War and Reconstruction, interpretations of war, and, more recently, the history of childhood.
-My first monograph, War Stories: Suffering and Sacrifice in the Civil War North jointly won the AHA’s Hancock Prize for the best first book in any field of history.
+My first monograph, War Stories: Suffering and Sacrifice in the Civil War Northjointly won the AHA’s Biennial Hancock Prize for the best first book in any field of history.
 I subsequently began several collaborative projects with Rebecca Jo Plant, a specialist on twentieth-century U.S. history.
 The first project concerned a little-known civil rights protest over the segregation of black gold star mothers in interwar America, which was published in the Journal of American History in 2015.
 Our second project concerns the relationship between youth and militarism over the course of American history.

 - Nineteenth-century U.S. history